praveek/launch.en/help/launch-reference/administration/companies-and-properties.md

 ### What is the approach recommended by Adobe: one or separate companies?

-Multiple Launch companies are not recommended.
-Adobe strongly suggests multiple properties in a single company.
+Multiple [!DNL Launch] companies are not recommended. [!DNL Adobe] strongly suggests multiple properties in a single company.

 ## Best practices for planning properties {#best-practices-for-planning-properties}

-Each implementation can be very different in Launch, with a wide variety of data-collection needs, variable usage, extensions, third-party tags, other systems and technologies, people, teams, geographic regions, and so on.
+Each implementation can be very different in [!DNL Launch], with a wide variety of data-collection needs, variable usage, extensions, third-party tags, other systems and technologies, people, teams, geographic regions, and so on.
 Using the flexible User Management features and properties, you can create a configuration that matches your workflow and processes.

 ### Web property groupings

-If the scenarios you are tracking, the data you are collecting, the extensions you are deploying, and the variables you are setting are similar across all or some of your domains and subdomains, it is easier to have those domains and subdomains grouped into the same property in Launch.
+If the scenarios you are tracking, the data you are collecting, the extensions you are deploying, and the variables you are setting are similar across all or some of your domains and subdomains, it is easier to have those domains and subdomains grouped into the same property in [!DNL Launch].
 If those are unique for each domain and subdomain, it is easier to have those domains and subdomains in their own property.
 If you choose to group domains and subdomains in a single property now, you can always change your mind and later create several web properties.

 ### Mobile property groupings

-For mobile applications, if you are planning to send data to the same report suites, use the same 3rd party extensions and utilizie the same rules and data elements, it would make sense to group all of these mobile apps into the same property.
+For mobile applications, if you are planning to send data to the same report suites, use the same 3rd-party extensions and use the same rules and data elements, it would make sense to group all of these mobile apps into the same property.
 If however, you need to send data to different report suites, or you wish to configure different extensions, then it would make sense to create separate properties.
 If you choose to group applications in a single property now, you can always change your mind and later create several properties.

 Considering the following when planning properties: